js-cookie/js-cookie/README.md

 A [`String`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) indicating a valid domain where the cookie should be visible.
 The cookie will also be visible to all subdomains.

-**Default:** Cookie is visible only to the domain or subdomain of the page where the cookie was created.
+**Default:** Cookie is visible only to the domain or subdomain of the page where the cookie was created, except for Internet Explorer (see below).

 **Examples:**